v3sl/rsschool-cv/cv.md

 - Email: videvichs@gmail.com
 - GitHub: [v3sl](https://github.com/v3sl)
 ### About
-I am student with a lot of good soft skils such as responsibility, sociability and other.
+I am student with a lot of good soft skills such as responsibility, sociability and other.
 I'm getting better every day and work a lot.
 Now I want to do something new so I started JS course.
 #### Skills
 - HTML
 - CSS/SASS